delta-dot-network/docs/docs/glossary.md

 ### Token Holding

-A "typical" vault, which holds tokens and is owned by either a user, program, or domain executor.
+A "typical" vault, which holds tokens and is owned by either a user, program, or domain operator.

 ### Debit (debit allowances)